Haircuts in China Tips & Mandarin Phrases | That’s Mandarin

 NOTE

-Chinese hair salons often have a ranking system (职级 zhíjí).
-This means you can choose the level of expertise and experience of your hairstylist, or 理发师 (lǐfàshī).
+Chinese hair salons often have a ranking system (职级 zhíjí), which allows you to choose the level of expertise and experience of your hairstylist (理发师 lǐfàshī).

 💇Hair Salon Services: Basics